gislab-npo/gislab-doc/docs/general/about.rst

 office and geospatial software.
 This technology promotes combination of desktop performance with web accessibility.

 There are two different ways of launching GIS.lab Desktop.
-Depending on future usage, hardware and software possibilities and other similar factors, GIS.lab Desktop can be implemented using **virtal** or **physical** mode.
+Depending on future usage, hardware and software possibilities and other similar factors, GIS.lab Desktop can be implemented using :doc:`virtual
+<../installation/virtual>` or :doc:`physical
+<../installation/physical>` mode.

 Virtual mode can be used for any operating system.
-Original operating system and GIS.lab will be **available**.
-On the other hand, physical mode represents best performance but original operating system is **temporary lost**.
+Original operating system and GIS.lab will *be available*.
+On the other hand, physical mode represents best performance but original operating system is *temporary not available*.

 .. _physical-or-virtual-mode: